Litton Industries bombing: Execution of the bombing

 The bombing was carried out on October 14, 1982, using a van that was parked in a location partially concealed by shrubs, with a fluorescent "warning box" duct taped to the hood, displaying a message, a digital clock counting down, and a single stick of dynamite.

 Belmas called the security desk and warned them that a dynamite bomb was placed in a van outside the building, and that it would detonate "in 15 to 20 minutes".
-She also told the guards to evacuate the plant, phone the local hotels to warn guests to stay away from windows to avoid injury and to have police close down passing roadways to limit the damage to Litton Industries.
+She also told the guards to evacuate the plant, phone the local hotels to warn guests to stay away from windows to avoid injury and to have police close down passing roadways so that only the Litton Industries building would be damaged.

 The bomb detonated 11 minutes after the phone call.
 Speculation by local police constable Mitchell of the Toronto bomb squad three weeks after the bombing proposed that if responding officers had used radios, their use may possibly have triggered the detonation early.
 A representative of Litton also confirmed that radios were used during the evacuation of the plant.

 The explosion injured three members of the police, three passing motorists and five Litton employees, blowing out a 50-foot section of wall on the main two-story plant, and damaging two adjacent buildings.
 The cost of damages was described by police as being "in the millions".
 Damages were estimated anywhere from $3.87 million to $50 million.

-On October 19, a 9-page communique was mailed to various organisations and media outlets.
+On October 19, a 9-page communiqué was mailed to various organisations and media outlets.
 The first six pages were titled "Direct Action" and explained the philosophy of the group's actions.
 The remaining three pages were titled "Statement regarding the October 14 Litton Bombing" and included an explanation of the purpose of the bombing, as well as an apology for the injuries.